A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 “Give you what, dear?”

-Greed shares a short glance to Lust, who steps back with its hands up – no way in hell is it going to try for her, even the two of them wouldn’t stand a chance.
+Greed shares a short glance to Lust, who steps back with its hands up – no way in hell is it going to try for her, even the two of them together wouldn’t stand a chance.
 After all, there’s only one person in history known to be able to stand toe-to-toe against Chaos, and she’s right in front of them.

 Greed reiterates his grip on his pistol, but lowers it.
 “You’ve made a terrible mistake, young lady.”